About Jordi Miro

 Jordi Miro’s passion for wine started at an early age.
 As a child, he worked in his family’s vineyards alongside his father, Miguel Miro.
 There he learned to prune, plow, cultivate, and harvest.
 The family has been growing grapes in the region for generations - Jordi’s maternal grandfather had his own small winery, while his paternal grandfather, Jaume, was a renowned grafter in the region and an expert cultivator.

 After having worked most of his life for other wineries, Jordi planted his own 5 Ha (12.5 acres) of vineyards in 1999.
 They lie within the Terres de l’Ebre Biosphere Reserve and last year they were approved as being respectful of the Biosphere Reserve.
 The soils are calcareous and poor in organic matter.
 The vineyard is organically farmed with no irrigation and no chemicals are used (pesticides, fertilizer, additives, etc).
 The only fertilizer is an occasional spreading of composted vine cuttings and grass from the vineyard.
 The vines are cultivated in classic trellis style, with 9 feet between the rows and 3.5 feet between each plant, for a total of 2500 vines per Ha.
-The average yield in the vineyard is 3 lbs per vine
+The grapes are hand harvested and the average yield in the vineyard is 3 lbs per vine.

 Jordi still uses the lessons he learned from his father, doing all the work himself.
 He prunes, plows, thins the vines, harvests, ferments, rakes, cleans the vats and bottles the wine.
 Harvest starts with the first light of the day and is done by hand, into small cases.
 Jordi’s philosophy is to do as much as possible in the vineyard to create the wine there, and then vinify with minimal intervention.